 The audience for an organization’s marketing communication efforts is not limited to just the marketer’s target market.
-While the bulk of a marketer’s promotional budget may be directed at the target market, there are many other groups that could also serve as useful target of a marketing message.
+While the bulk of a marketer’s promotional budget may be directed at the target market, there are many other groups that could also serve as useful targets of a marketing message.

 Targets of a marketing message generally fall into one of the following categories:

 - Other Organizational Stakeholders – Marketers may also be involved with communication activities directed at other stakeholders.
 This group consists of those who provide services, support or, in other ways, impact the company.
 For example, an industry group that sets industry standards can affect company products through the issuance of recommended compliance standards for product development or other marketing activities.
-Communicating with this group is important to insure the marketer’s views of any changes in standards are known.
+Communicating with this group is important to ensure the marketer’s views of any changes in standards are known.